zeticous/main/docs/DeveloperGuide.md

 Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

+### 3.3.
+Handling different types of tasks

+We used `Optional` attributes in our implementation of different type of tasks.
+* If a task is a floating task (no dates specified), both startDate and endDate will be empty.
+* If a task is a deadline, only endDate will be filled with a `TaskDate` object.
+* An event task will have both startDate and endDate filled.

+A seperate Utility class (TaskUtil) is defined in the commons class to identify whether a task is of different types.
+This is to adhere to the Single Responsibility Principle.

 ## 4. Testing